NVL-Lab/.github/profile/README.md

 And we are so very humble.
 <br />
 <br />
 Here you'll find the repositories for the NVL lab.
-The lab still doesn't exist, so that's why it is half empty... for now!
+The lab will open its doors on Jan 2nd, so that's why it is half empty... for now!
 <br />
 <br />
 Let's get started!